 World Book Day teacher ideas

-Which World Book Day activities have worked well in other schools?
+Which World Book Day ideas for schools have worked well?
 Here, teachers from around the UK share their favourite ideas for this special day.

 Blind date with a book